kcomain/unnamed-launcher/README.md

 - Python 3.6+, 3.10-
 - Qt

+building windows exes?
+- all of the above
+-

 # credits
 this project is possible with efforts from the following people:
 - [Widdiful](https://www.widdiful.co.uk) for the original launcher